-31. Details of dues to micro and small enterprises as defined under the MSMED Act, 2000
+31. Details of dues to micro and small enterprises as defined under the MSMED Act, 2000 $\,$

 The identification of the micro, small and medium enterprise suppliers as defined under the provisions of the "The Micro, Small and Medium Enterprises Development Act, 2006" is based on Management's knowledge of their status.
-There are no dues to micro, small and medium enterprises as on March 31, 2023 and March 31, 2022.
+There are no dues to micro, small and medium enterprises as on 31 March 2024 and 31 March 2023.

-32. Deferred tax assets are recognised for unused tax losses to the extent that it is probable that taxable profit will be available against which the losses can be utilised.
+- 32. Deferred tax assets are recognised for unused tax losses to the extent that it is probable that taxable profit will be available against which the losses can be utilised.
 Significant management judgement is required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and the level of future taxable profits together with future tax planning strategies.
-The Company has not recorded deferred tax asset as at 31 March 2023 on tax losses as it is not probable that taxable profit will be available to absorb such losses in near future.
+The Company has not recorded deferred tax asset as at 31 March 2024 on tax losses as it is not probable that taxable profit will be available to absorb such losses in near future. - 33.
+The Company has entered into short term rental contracts thereby claiming exemption set under IND AS 116.